symless/multi-build/README.md

 Multi-Build makes it possible to test a PR on multiple computers with a single command.

-### Any plans to go on the marketplace?

-Yes, when we get enough requests.
-Right now you have to manually install the `.vsix` which isn't too hard.

 ### How does it work?

 We run a WebSockets server ([multi-build-server](https://github.com/symless/multi-build-server))